CSC207-UofT/course-project-the-frank-lloyd-bytes/phase0/progress_report.md

 How does a barcode work?
 How would it work when we add more merchants and facilities Communication has been good, but still needs improvement.
-We double coded/designed a few things which a better workflow system could have prevented, so an open question is how do we do this?
+We double coded/designed a few things which a better workflow system could have prevented, so an open UCheckQuestion is how do we do this?

 **What Has Worked Well For Our Design:**
 Successfully implemented the User class and it's subclasses.
 Constructed a basic program structrue that follows the Clean Architecture.
 The Use Case classes connect our controllers, so modifying the code in one controller won’t affect the other one.